denten-books/plain-text/2-device.md

 in some sense exist in the abstract, as code or even rules written on paper.
 In another sense, they do not.
-They come fully into being only when instantiated within first-order physical constrains that involve actual circuit boards and relay switches, or, at least, pen and paper.
-For this reason, the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of a Turing machine simulated within a virtual world like Minecraft cannot logically exceed the performance of the machine running Minecraft itself.
+They come fully into being only when instantiated within first-order physical constrains that involve actual circuit boards and relay switches, or, in the least, pen and paper.
+For this reason, the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of a Turing machine simulated within a virtual world like *Minecraft* cannot logically exceed the performance of the machine running *Minecraft* itself.
 The physical capabilities of the bottom-most device limit the computational power of all *n+1* order Turing simulations.
 The bottom-most turtle may have its head in the clouds, but its feet rest firmly on the ground.

 The exact plane where the symbolic meets the material is difficult to identify.
 At some imperceptible point software disappears into hardware.
-Such ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument.
-If I understand it correctly, Kittler's short but often cited essay picks up the thread of Kittler's earlier work to posit what he calls a "postmodern writing scene."
+Such ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument, in which the latter posits what he calls the "postmodern writing scene."
 "We do not write anymore," Kittler writes.
 "Human-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves" [@kittler_there_1995].
-According to this schema, Kittler sees the paper-bound design blueprints of the first integrated microprocessor as the last "real" piece of writing.
+Kittler sees the paper-bound blueprints for the first integrated microprocessor as the last "real" piece of writing.
 Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on physical circuit architecture.
 The inability to understand hardware, in this view, precludes all higher modalities of reading, writing, and interpretation.

 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, software determines the properties of any